AndersDeath/diary2/000-current.md

 # 26 June - Monday - Yerevan - 270 day of immigration

 I've been in the one apartments today that we might rent.
+It's nice place not so far from metro